 You will find this page is divided into three sections

-At its most simple, think in terms of some single quasi-governmental entity which has the purpose of paying for health care.
-For those over 65 in America today, Medicare may fit at least partially into this definition; keep your mind open on its actual organization or how it is tied into government as yet.
-What we know for sure is that this entity ensures that health care providers, hospitalization, and drugs at least are paid for services and products.
+At its most simple, think of “Single-Payer” in terms of some single quasi-governmental entity which has the purpose of paying for health care.
+For those over 65 in America today, Medicare might fit at least partially into this definition.
+(Please keep your mind open for the time being concerning its actual organization or how it is tied into government.)
+For now, all we know for sure is that this entity ensures that health care providers, hospitalization, and drugs at least are paid for services rendered and products consumed.
 The basic intent is to ensure that all health care expenses are actually paid.
-Think of “Single-Payer” is the first layer, and perhaps for many the only layer of health insurance coverage.
-It is a financial pipe like any other health insurance company.
-Money out should as closely as possible be equal to money in.
+This is half of what it needs to be.
+To get a mental picture of the other half, think of Single-Payer as a financial pipe.
+For all the money paid out of this pipe for our nation's health care, this amount should be closely matched by money coming in.
+Indeed, at its most simple, this Single-Payer entity is a financial pipe just like any health insurance company.
+For health insurance companies, the total of funds into their coffers must exceed what they are willing to pay for their customer's health care.
+Part of your job is to help determine the source of Single-Payer's funds.
+(And, no, as you will see, the inflow is not from all new taxes.)
+Again, total money out must be covered by money in.

 “Single-Payer” is merely part of the financial pipe, ensuring that those providing health care are compensated for their expenses, whatever they may be.
 It is not the ownership of health care proper.
 Unlike – say – the British National Health Service, all health care proper remains as separate independent business entities.
 Health care proper remains in the hands of those capable of dispensing health care.
 Single-Payer pays but does not manage or own any part of actual health care.
 Single-Payer will search for the likes of financial fraud, but health care decisions remain with the health care providers.
 The entity which is Single-Payer is separate and completely distinct from something like the Veterans Health Administration (VHA), a completely different quasi-government organization which has the purpose of actually dispensing health care to our veterans.

 Something often missed in today's health care debates are that today's health care providers, hospitals, clinics, doctors, and drug companies, are typically getting paid.
-Those providing the health care, those providing the drugs, are being compensated.
+Those providing the health care, those providing the drugs, are today being compensated.
 (Indeed, you can likely cite cases where the compensation is “generous”, others insufficiently so.)
 All of that money was sourced from somewhere.
 None of it was created out of thin air.
+Again, ALL the money paid today for health care in this nation came from somewhere.
 The money comes from all sorts of sources:

-In this page, none of this is a complaint; today, in its albeit fractured way, it is what it is, and it gets money to those providing the service.
-For all of these sources, and more, you know that in order for any health care provider to remain capable of providing health care, the provider's income must exceed – even slightly – all of the provider's expenses.
+In this page, none of this is a complaint; today, in its albeit fractured way, it is what it is, and it passes money to those providing the health care service or product.
+For all of these sources of funding, and more, you know that in order for any health care provider to remain capable of providing health care, the provider's income must exceed – even slightly – all of the provider's expenses.
 When that is not the case, the health care provider goes out of business.

 All that money needed for our health care had to have come from somewhere.
 Indeed, for those of us covered by insurance, we sometimes miss that the amount of money insurers pay on our behalf must be less than they receive – say from us or our employers – in health insurance premiums.
 If that were not the case, insurers too would go out of business.
 Think of our health insurance companies as just many financial pipes, each taking our money – our premiums – and routing that to the health care providers.
 In doing so, each “pipe” leaks some of its money in basic business overhead and profit.

-The key point is that health care providers are largely paid from somewhere today if they exist today, and all of that money is accountable from sources such as our government, our employers, and to a lesser extent, ourselves.
+The key point is that health care providers are largely paid from somewhere today if they exist today.
+ALL of that money is accountable from sources such as our government, our employers, and to a lesser extent, ourselves.
 The money our health care providers receive had to have come from somewhere.
 It is just that that “somewhere” is not as evenly, or efficiently, or indeed fairly allocated or sourced as we might like.
+But, as you will be seeing, no matter the actual source, that same money can be traced back to having come from you and I.

 Various implementations of Single-Payer around the world take an occasionally justifiably bad rap concerning long waits for health care service.
 But is this really a function of Single-Payer?